 How can TNCs or Agribusiness influence food consumption habits?

-- The production of food on a large scale by TNCs makes food available to areas that do not have sufficient food supply, because the TNCs are able to export food to such hunger stricken countries.
+- The production of food on a large scale by TNCs makes food available to areas that do not have sufficient food supply because the TNCs can export food to such hunger-stricken countries.

-- TNCs may sell food at a cheaper price to local consumers, since they are able to reduce cost due to the large scale nature of their operations.
+- TNCs may sell food at a cheaper price to local consumers since they are able to reduce costs due to the large-scale nature of their operations.
 By so doing, they are capable of producing more at a lower cost.

-- TNCs also give the consumer the opportunity of making food choices according to their preferences.
+- TNCs also give consumers the opportunity of making food choices according to their preferences.
 The wide range of options available means the consumer buy food that meets their dietary needs and food preference – key ingredients in the definition of food security

 Criticisms of TNC/Agribusiness

-- At the input stage, the natural environment and natural breeding selection is losing out to genetically modified seeds.
+- At the input stage, the natural environment and natural breeding selection are losing out to genetically modified seeds.

 - Large land grabs by TNCs deny the people power to cultivate food for domestic consumption, possibly leading to food shortages